best-jett/MoQE/README.md

 ## 📌 About
 This repository provides an **efficient framework** for training **Mixture-of-Quantization-Experts (MoQE)** models that are built from **pre-trained, frozen, quantization experts**.
 The key idea is simple: keep all expert parameters frozen and only train a **lightweight gating network** that dynamically routes and combines the knowledge of these quantized experts .
+This project includes the code for data preprocessing and the corresponding training model.
+If you want to know more detailed information about the quantization model, please refer to the file "quantization_model.md".
 | Advantages |
 | --- |
 | ✅ **Dramatically reduces training compute** |